theodoreli/filmography/README.md

 ===========

-Emulate Google's filmography converyer belt when googling an actor eg. "Leslie Cheung movies"
+Emulate Google's filmography converyer belt when googling an actor eg. "Leonardo DiCaprio movies"

 See working demo:

 http://www.theodoreli.com

-Things to do:
+Things you can play with on site:
+* Responsive (when window is small enough, we see the 'Scroll Spy' in action.
+Reflects how far down the user has scrolled)
 * Click on movie images
-* Click on left or right arrows on conveyer belt
+* Click on left or right arrows on conveyer belt (or mouse scroll up and down)
-* If you resize the window small enough, we get to see the 'scrollSpy' in action.
-This essentially is a portion of the navigation that reacts to how far the user has scrolled down the page
-* test responsiveness

-Not complete yet by any means, a major work in progress.

 Stack:
 * MEAN (MongoDB, Express, AngularJS, Node)